Post-doc opportunities

 Jets in X-ray binaries

-• Timing analysis of fast-timing, simultaneous infrared and X-ray observations of black-hole transients: We have collected a number of exciting datasets, observing different X-ray binaries - all harbouring an accreting black hole - simultaneously with the infrared fast photometer HAWK-I (mounted on the 8-m class ESO telescope VLT) and with different X-ray satellites/instruments (including the ESA telescope XMM-Newton and the NASA instrument NICER mounted on the Space Station).
-Many of these datasets have yet to be harnessed, applying state-of-the-art timing techniques.
-The student can focus on different aspects of the project - from the physical interpretation of the results to the development of more advanced timing techniques - depending on their attitude.
+- Study of the fast variability in the infrared and X-ray emission from black-hole X-ray binaries and their jets: We have collected many exciting datasets, observing different X-ray binaries - all harbouring an accreting black hole - simultaneously with the infrared fast photometer HAWK-I (mounted on the 8-m class ESO telescope VLT) and with different X-ray satellites/instruments (including the ESA telescope XMM-Newton and the NASA instrument NICER mounted on the Space Station).
+The goal is to identify and characterise the jet variable infrared emission, and its connection with the X-ray emission from the accretion flow, measuring the physical properties of the jet and constraining the jet launching mechanism.
+Depending on their attitude, the student can focus on different aspects of the project - from the technicalities of the data reduction to the application or even the development of more advanced timing techniques to the physical interpretation of the results - or all of them for a very ambitious project!

 Contact: piergiorgio.casella @ inaf.it